-2.2 Development of the climate data base: data collection, modification and matching
+2.2 Development of the climate database: data collection, modification and matching

-In selecting climate data, on raw materials / ingredients for meals, the goal has been to find the climate data that best match the food item, and are of the best quality in terms of the how relevant the data are regarding geographical and time conditions.
+In selecting climate data, on raw materials/ingredients for meals, the goal has been to find the climate data that best match the food item and are of the best quality in terms of how relevant the data are regarding geographical and time conditions.
 When it comes to climate change, large differences in climate impact in similar food items can exist depending on how the food production has been carried out and the geographical conditions.
-There are also metadata collected along with the climate data describing what the latter represents in terms of origin and production.
+Metadata are also collected along with the climate data describing what the latter represent in terms of origin and production.
 Such information facilitates required modifications to make collected data fit for the purpose.

-Information on climate data are taken from including the previous life-cycle assessments/carbon footprint calculations performed by SP as well as over 250 other national and international references e.g. scientific articles, publications from conferences, popular science reports, environmental / climate declarations, online sources including international climate labeling initiatives.
+All climate data are based on life cycle thinking, i.e. the scope is to cover all significant greenhouse gas emissions along the production chain for each food item.
+This means taking into account emissions from farm/fishing activities and transport, including the emissions from the production of energy and materials needed for these life cycle stages.
+The climate data are taken from life cycle assessments/carbon footprint calculations performed by SP in previous projects, as well as over 250 other national and international references, e.g. scientific articles, publications from conferences, popular science reports, environmental/climate declarations, online sources including international climate labeling initiatives.
 This also incorporates simplified calculations and modifications based on SP's collective experience and network in the area of food and environmental impact.